-4.8 Next steps
+4.8.
+Next steps

 The consultation feedback will be considered and will inform the final RTS.
-The final RTS will be presented to the SPT Partnership later in 2022 and then submitted to Scottish Ministers for final approval, which is likely to be in 2023.
+The final RTS will be presented to the SPT Partnership and then submitted to Scottish Ministers for final approval, which is likely to be in 2023.